-It's important to remember also that gambling harm doesn't just affect the person who gambles - it can also affect the people and community around them.
-It is estimated that for every person who has problems with gambling, six people are affected by gambling harm.
+It's important to remember also that gambling harm doesn't just affect the person who gambles -it can also affect the people and community around them.
+It is estimated that for every person who are at risk of gambling harm, six people are affected by gambling harm.